sanity-io/assist/plugin/README.md

 Language about time is locale and timeZone dependant.
 By default instructions will use the locale and timezone provided by the browser (`Intl.DateTimeFormat().resolvedOptions()`).

-Alternatively, the plugin can configured per user with a `assist.localeSettings` function that should return `LocaleSettings`.
+Alternatively, you can configure the plugin per user with an `assist.localeSettings` function that should return `LocaleSettings`.

 ##### Example
 ```ts